Stereo Dense Scene Reconstruction and Accurate Localization for Learning-Based Navigation of Laparoscope in Minimally Invasive Surgery: Methodology

 \subsection{Dense Visual Reconstruction of Whole Surgical Scene}

 In order to reconstruct the whole surgical scene, the estimated depth of single frame at different time will be gradually fused.
-We adopt an unordered list of surfels \emph{$S$} \cite{keller2013real} \cite{long2021dssr} which is more memory efficient to represent the 3D structure of tissue surface, where each surfel \emph{s} contains following attributes: a 3D point $\bm{v}=(x,y,z)^T\in\mathbb{R}^3$, surface normal $\bm{n}_{ref}=(n_x,n_y,n_z)^T\in\mathbb{R}^3$, radius $r\in\mathbb{R}$, confidence $c\in\mathbb{R}$, and timestamp.
-When a pair (\emph{$L_t$}, \emph{$D_t$}) is coming from depth estimation module, new surfels \emph{$S_t$} under the current camera coordinates will be obtained.
-For a 2D pixel $\bm{p}=(i,j)^T\in\mathbb{R}^2$ in depth image \emph{$D_t$}, we convert each depth sample $D_t(\bm{p})$ into a 3D point $\bm{v}_t^{(i,j)}=D_t(\bm{p})\bm{K}^{-1}(\bm{p}^T,1)^T$ of surfel, where $\bm{K}$ denotes the laparoscope intrinsic parameter.
+We adopt an unordered list of surfels \emph{$S$} \cite{keller2013real} which is more memory efficient to represent the 3D structure of tissue surface, where each surfel \emph{s} contains following attributes: a 3D point $\bm{v}=(x,y,z)^T\in\mathbb{R}^3$, surface normal $\bm{n}=(n_x,n_y,n_z)^T\in\mathbb{R}^3$, radius $r\in\mathbb{R}$, confidence $c\in\mathbb{R}$, and timestamp.
+When a pair (\emph{$L_t$}, \emph{$D_t$}) is coming from depth estimation module, new surfels \emph{$S_t$} under the current camera coordinates would be obtained.
+For a 2D pixel $\bm{p}=(i,j)^T\in\mathbb{R}^2$ in depth image \emph{$D_t$}, we convert each depth sample $D_t(\bm{p})$ into a 3D point $\bm{v}_t^{(i,j)}=D_t(\bm{p})\bm{K}^{-1}(\bm{p}^T,1)^T$ of surfel, where the superscript ($i$,$j$) marks the position of the 3D point on image coordinate and $\bm{K}$ denotes the laparoscope intrinsic parameter.
 The process is presented in Fig. \ref{surfel}(b).
 The normal in surfel \emph{$s_t$} is expressed as:

-The radius represents the local area around a point, calculated as:
+The radius represents the local area around a point, i.e.:

 where \emph{f} is the focal length part of $\bm{K}$.
 The surfel confidence is initialized as: